As we look ahead to the future of our radio mission, one thing is increasingly clear: our studios are in substantial need of an overhaul.

 This studio construction was the great dream of KNOM founder Tom Busch, who passed away in November 2010.
 We are asking for your help to make Tom’s dream a reality; we have dedicated our studio expansion project to Tom and his wife, Florence, as the Tom and Florence Busch Digital Studios.

-Here are our plans for this conversion, which we hope to begin as early as this year.
-Below, you’ll find a before-and-after comparison of our current studio building and what it might look like with the new annex.
+Here are our plans for this renovation, which is currently well underway.
+Below, you’ll find a before-and-after comparison of our current studio building and a close approximation of what it will look like with the new annex.
 You’ll also find blueprints and plans for our studio expansion.

 We offer special thanks to Frank Schmidt, of Tiland/Schmidt, Architects, who donated his staff time and materials to create the blueprint and mockup photo.